Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Reference cable model

 with $\mu_0 = 4\pi \times 10^{-7}$~H/m, and where $\hssp(\O)$ is a subspace of $H(\curlOnly;\O)$ containing transverse vector fields that are curl-free in $\Occ$~\cite{bossavit1985two}, that have a strand-wise uniform curl in $\Os$~\cite{dular2000dual}, and that fulfill appropriate essential boundary and global conditions~\cite{dular2024coupled}.
 The space $\hsspz(\O)$ is the same space but with homogeneous essential boundary and global conditions.

 The functional $\mathcal{I}_i(\h')$ gives the circulation of $\h'$ around strand $i\in \{1,\dots,\Ns\}$, which is the net current $I_i$~(A) flowing in that strand for the (test) function $\h'$.
 The associated voltage difference accumulated over a length $\ell_\text{s}$ is denoted by $V_i$~(V).
 The functional $\mathcal{I}_{\text{t}}(\h')$ gives the circulation of $\h'$ around the whole cable, i.e., the transport current $I_{\text{t}}$~(A) for the (test) function $\h'$, and $E_{\text{t}}$ denotes the associated voltage per unit length (V/m).
 Currents are handled with cohomology basis functions~\cite{dular2024simulation,pellikka2013homology}.
 Strand currents and voltages are coupled via the electrical circuit shown in Fig.~\ref{circuitModel}(c).
-Because the strands are modelled as stranded conductors, no electrical resistivity needs to be defined in $\Os$.
+Because the strands are modelled as stranded conductors, no electrical resistivity needs to be defined in $\Os$, such that axial currents in $\Os$ do not generate resistive voltage drops.

 The IS coupling current loss can be obtained by adding the resistive loss taking place in every adjacent and crossing resistor shown in Fig.~\ref{circuitModel}(c).